My On-Line Publications

 photograph of

 Titanic being fitted out in the Thompson drydock at the H&W shipyard.
-What we find is an almost perfect
+What we find is an almost perfect match to

-propeller waiting to be fitted onto
+be fitted onto

 Titanic.